 Restricting the movement of a broken bone in your wrist or hand is critical to proper healing.
 To do this, you may need a splint or a cast.

 To reduce pain, your doctor may recommend an over-the-counter pain reliever, such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others).
 If you're experiencing severe pain, you may need an opioid medication, such as codeine.

 After your cast or splint is removed, you'll likely need rehabilitation exercises or physical therapy to reduce stiffness and restore movement in your wrist and hand.
 Rehabilitation can help, but it may take up to several months — or even longer — for complete healing of severe injuries.

 Surgical and other procedures

-Immobilization heals most broken bones.
-However, you may need surgery to implant internal fixation devices, such as plates, rods or screws, or bone grafts to maintain proper position of your bones during healing.
+If immobilization isn't an option, you may need surgery to implant internal fixation devices, such as plates, rods or screws, or bone grafts to maintain proper position of your bones during healing.
 These internal fixation devices may be necessary if you have the following injuries: